-where $B_i=\F_i\E_i \cong \E_i\F_i$ involve the $i$th and the $(i+1)$th strands in the original braid.
-We have similar relations for either downward oriented strands and for the bottom part of the braid closure.
-Then, the first Markov move can be decomposed in a sequence of moves like
+where $\sigma_i^{\pm 1}$ denote the mapping cones defined in \cref{sec:braiding}, and similarly for downward oriented strands, and for the bottom part of the braid closure.
+Then, the first Markov move can be decomposed in a sequence of moves of the following form:

 (to avoid cluttering we have dropped the $\beta$'s from the pictures, since it is clear where to place them), and similar for the bottom part of the closure.